Sehyun-Oh-Lab/2023-12-11-sql-intro-cuny/README.md

 id="fig-relational-algebra" class="center"
 alt="Figure 1: A pictorial representation of the components of relational algebra, including the relation (table), the attributes (columns), and the tuples (rows)." />

+## SQL vs R/dplyr and python/pandas

+SQL (Structured Query Language), R with dplyr, and Python with pandas are all powerful tools for data manipulation and analysis, but they serve different purposes and have distinct strengths.
+The choice between them depends on various factors, including the task at hand, personal preferences, and the specific requirements of the project.
+Here are some reasons why someone might choose SQL over R/dplyr or Python/pandas:

+### Database Interaction:

+- SQL
+  SQL is specifically designed for interacting with relational databases.
+If your data is stored in a relational database, using SQL allows for efficient querying, updating, and managing of data directly within the database.

+- R/dplyr and Python/pandas
+  While both R and Python can interact with databases, SQL is often more optimized and straightforward for working with relational databases.

+### Performance:

+- SQL
+  Database systems are optimized for SQL queries, and performing operations directly within the database can be more efficient, especially when dealing with large datasets.

+- R/dplyr and Python/pandas
+  These tools are more versatile and can handle various data manipulation tasks, but they may not be as optimized as SQL for database-specific operations.

+### Data Cleaning and Transformation:

+- R/dplyr and Python/pandas
+  These tools offer a wide range of functions and methods for data cleaning, transformation, and analysis.
+They are well-suited for tasks that involve complex data manipulations, statistical analyses, and machine learning.

+- SQL
+  While SQL can perform basic data manipulations, it may be less expressive than R/dplyr or Python/pandas for complex transformations and analyses.

+### Integration with Other Tools:

+- R/dplyr and Python/pandas
+  These tools seamlessly integrate with a wide range of data science libraries, machine learning frameworks, and visualization tools.
+They are part of larger ecosystems that support end-to-end data analysis workflows.

+- SQL
+  SQL is often used in conjunction with other tools and languages.
+It is crucial for database management and can be part of a broader data processing pipeline.

+### Personal Preference and Familiarity:

+- SQL
+  Some individuals or organizations may have a strong preference for SQL, especially if they have a background in database management or if their data is primarily stored in relational databases.

+- R/dplyr and Python/pandas
+  Data scientists and analysts who are more comfortable with programming languages like R or Python may prefer using these tools for their flexibility and extensibility.

+In practice, many data professionals use a combination of these tools, leveraging the strengths of each depending on the specific requirements of their tasks.
+It’s not uncommon to use SQL for database interactions and initial data extraction, followed by R/dplyr or Python/pandas for more complex data manipulation and analysis.

 # Covid-19 open dataset

 Google maintains a public dataset containing information about the